California's Great America: 1992–2006: Paramount Parks

-Cedar Fair era (2006–present)
+2006–present: Cedar Fair/Six Flags and eventual closure

 After Viacom and CBS Corporation split, Paramount Parks became a subsidiary of CBS.
 The theme park division was promptly put up for sale by CBS.
 In May 2006, Cedar Fair announced its acquisition of Paramount Parks.

 Despite having a license agreement in place to retain Nickelodeon and Paramount branding for several years, Cedar Fair opted to remove them sooner.
 For the 2007 season, Paramount was dropped from the park's name, reducing it to Great America.
 The following season, Cedar Fair renamed it California's Great America in recognition of the park's original name.
 A Huss Rides top spin ride called FireFall was added that year, along with a new ice show in the Great America Theatre that was formerly called Paramount Theatre.
 Halloween Haunt, a Halloween-themed event held every weekend through the fall, also debuted at the park in 2008.
 The remaining Nickelodeon themes were replaced with characters and themes from Peanuts, a syndicated comic strip by Charles M. Schulz, for the 2010 season.
 The children's area was renamed Planet Snoopy.
 Similar changes were made at other Cedar Fair properties around the country.

 On September 19, 2011, Cedar Fair confirmed reports that California's Great America would be sold to JMA Ventures, LLC for $70 million in cash.
 The sale required approval by the City of Santa Clara, and its city council was scheduled to vote on the matter on December 6, 2011.
 Cedar Fair, which purchased the park in 2006, expected to use the cash proceeds from the sale to reduce its senior secured debt.
 However, on December 6, 2011, JMA Ventures cancelled its plans to purchase the amusement park.
 In the same announcement, Cedar Fair also verified that a long-term agreement was reached with the San Francisco 49ers regarding parking and construction of a new stadium adjacent to Great America.
 Cedar Fair purchased the land beneath Great America from the city of Santa Clara in March 2019.
-The city retained the main parking lot in sale.
+The city retained the main parking lot in sale, which is shared between Levi's Stadium and Great America.